Cape Henlopen State Park

 Treat your body: Here’s a recipe for easing the mid-winter blues.
 Step 1: Head to the beach and take a brisk walk along the shore to cleanse the body and mind.
 Step 2: Head to a luxurious Rehoboth Beach salon and/or spa (like Bad Hair Day, Made Ya Look or The Bellmoor) and head back home feeling better about everything that matters.

 Check out a play: How about dinner and a show at the beach?
-The Clear Space Theatre Company will be raising the curtains on its production of “A Christmas Story” on Nov.
-27, running through Dec.
-13 and "A Not So Silent Night" celebration of music on December 19th.
+The Clear Space Theatre Company will be raising the curtains on its production of “Meet Me in St. Louis” on Nov.
+25, running through Dec.
+11.